pedrocurvo/HAET/docs/source/architecture.rst

    :width: 800
    :alt: HAET Architecture Diagram

-*Note: Add an architecture diagram to the images folder*
+*Note: Add an updated architecture diagram to the images folder*

 The HAET architecture works as follows:

-1. **Mesh Tokenization**:
+1. **Rep-Slice with Adaptive Temperature**:

-   - The input mesh is processed using Transolver's slicing mechanism
+   - The input mesh is processed using Transolver++'s Rep-Slice mechanism with adaptive temperature
-   - Tokens are created that represent different regions of the mesh
+   - Eidetic states are created that represent different regions of the mesh
-   - This initial tokenization allows processing of complex geometries
+   - This tokenization allows memory-efficient processing of complex geometries

-2. **Virtual Cube Embedding**:

-   - Tokens are placed in a virtual 3D space
+   - Adaptive temperature enables more accurate slice assignments

+2. **Eidetic States Processing**:

+   - Eidetic states capture essential physical properties of the mesh
+   - These states reduce memory requirements by 50% compared to standard approaches
-   - This spatial organization enables hierarchical processing
+   - Spatial organization enables hierarchical processing
-   - Position embeddings capture spatial relationships

 3. **Hierarchical Ball Attention**:

-   - Instead of standard self-attention between slice tokens (which is O(n²)), HAET applies Erwin's hierarchical ball attention
+   - Instead of standard self-attention between tokens (which is O(n²)), ErwinTransolver applies Erwin's hierarchical ball attention
    - Points are organized into a tree structure
    - Attention is computed within local "balls" of points
    - Multi-scale features are captured through encoder-decoder architecture